TL;DR

 Beyond the sticker price of your premium, a series of hidden charges and policy pitfalls can catch you out, costing you dearly when you can least afford it.

 While the Financial Conduct Authority (FCA) has introduced rules to tackle "price walking" (charging loyal customers more than new ones), auto-renewal can still be costly.
 Your insurer's renewal quote is an offer, not a command.
-It is almost never the best price available on the market.
+It is almost generally not the competitive price available on the market.
 Relying on auto-renewal can cost you hundreds of pounds compared to what you could save by shopping around.

-Your policy excess is the amount you must pay towards any claim you make.
+Your policy excess is the amount you should consider whether you may need to pay towards any claim you make.
 It's split into two parts:

 Choosing a higher voluntary excess can lower your premium, but it's a gamble.
-If you set a £500 voluntary excess to save £80 on your premium, you are betting you won't have an accident.
-If you do, you'll be £420 out of pocket.
+If you set a £500 voluntary excess to potentially reduce £80 on your premium, you are betting you won't have an accident.
+If you do, you'll be £420 out of pocket. (illustrative estimate)

 Example: The Excess Gamble